Namoshek/docker-php-mssql/README.md

   - With bcmath, ds, exif, gd, intl, opcache, pcntl, redis, and zip as additional PHP extensions
   - With pcov as additional PHP extension on the CLI image
   - Tags: `namoshek/php-mssql:8.1-cli`, `namoshek/php-mssql:8.1-fpm`

+- PHP 8.0 (based on Alpine Linux) + Microsoft ODBC Driver 17 + sqlsrv + pdo_sqlsrv (FPM and CLI)

+  - With nano, nodejs, npm, yarn and composer added to the CLI version
+  - With bcmath, ds, exif, gd, intl, opcache, pcntl, redis, and zip as additional PHP extensions
+  - With pcov as additional PHP extension on the CLI image
+  - Tags: `namoshek/php-mssql:8.0-cli-alpine`, `namoshek/php-mssql:8.0-fpm-alpine`
+  - Tags: `namoshek/php-mssql:8.0-cli-alpine-swoole`, `namoshek/php-mssql:8.0-fpm-alpine-swoole` (with Swoole PHP extension)

+- PHP 8.0 (based on Debian Buster) + Microsoft ODBC Driver 17 + sqlsrv + pdo_sqlsrv (FPM and CLI)

+  - With nano, nodejs, npm, yarn and composer added to the CLI version
+  - With bcmath, ds, exif, gd, intl, opcache, pcntl, redis, and zip as additional PHP extensions
+  - With pcov as additional PHP extension on the CLI image
+  - Tags: `namoshek/php-mssql:8.0-cli`, `namoshek/php-mssql:8.0-fpm`

 The exact versions can vary from build to build.
 To see a list of all available tags, please have a look at the [Docker Hub image page](https://hub.docker.com/r/namoshek/php-mssql).